pranavupadhyay123/HackForSocialCause_TeamSaral/ARCHITECTURE.md

-# System Architecture - SARAL (Resilient Aid Layer)
+# System Architecture - SARAL (Smart Alert & Resilient Aid Layer)

 ## 🏗️ Overview

-SARAL (Resilient Aid Layer) is designed as a distributed system to manage disaster response and crowd control.
+SARAL (Smart Alert & Resilient Aid Layer) is designed as a distributed system to manage disaster response and crowd control.
 The current implementation serves as a **high-fidelity prototype** that demonstrates the core logic, user flows, and real-time interaction capabilities using browser-native APIs to simulate a full-stack environment.

 ## 🧩 System Components